cjl4hd/Lord-Of-The-Rings-Lukas-Cut/readme.md

 ### How to use the rules
 When making a cut for yourself, you can choose the max value used to generate your timeline based on the descriptions above.
 This creates a movie talored to your child's age and comfort level, and allows the Lukas Cut to grow with your child.

-## FAQ
-### I'm getting an error when I try to export or deliver my video in Davinci Resolve
-I've had this problem when my media is a large file >20G over the network while running on a laptop.
-I'm not sure if the problem was SMB, bandwidth/latency, or laptop memory, but I used shutter encoder to encode a lower bit rate locally to my laptop and then use that as my source media with no problems.
-Please let me know if you find the source for this type of case.